Getting started with Amazon RDS includes completing the Databases guided setup, configuring entities, and then performing a test backup and a restore.

 Create a new cloud database instance for Amazon RDS using an existing cloud account or a new cloud account.

-For more information, see Creating a Cloud Database Instance for Amazon RDS.
+For more information, see Creating a Cloud Database Instance.

 Your first full backup is automatically scheduled based on the assigned plan.
 To perform a manual backup, see Backing Up an Instance Group.

 After the backup operation is complete, perform a restore.
-For more information, see Restoring an Amazon RDS Instance.
+For more information, see Restoring an Instance.